dfinity/portal/docs/developer-docs/integrations/bitcoin/bitcoin-how-it-works.md

 The Bitcoin functionality including ECDSA chain-key signatures is available in all stages required for the development life cycle on the IC:
 -   The **IC SDK** for local development of canisters.
 -   IC support as the pre-production environment for final testing on **Bitcoin testnet**.
--   IC support as the production environment for the release using **Bitcoin mainnet**.
+-   IC support as the production environment for the release using the **Bitcoin mainnet**.

 ### Local SDK